 Students are expected to be in class on time every day and for each period of the day.
-The school day begins promptly at 7:25 am and ends at 2:10 pm.
+The school day begins promptly at 7:25 am and ends at 2:15 pm.
 Students are given five minutes between each class.
 A one-minute warning bell will ring in order to give students ample notice.
 Students are expected to be in class and ready for instruction when the tardy bell rings.
+Students will be subject to the consequences outlined in the RCSS Code of Conduct for excessive tardies.